2 Lab: Introduction to Python

 2.1 Technological stack

 This module uses a combination of different technologies (technological stack) besides python.
 You will need to be familiar with all their components to follow the labs as well as the assignments.
-You can find a brief description of the main components below, and you can refer to Appendix A for a more technical explanation of the setup.
+You can find a brief description of the main components below, and you can refer to Appendix B for a more technical explanation of the setup.

 Important